BarRaider/barraider.github.io/obs.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

+# INSTALLATION
+**Important:** You must download and install obs-websocket before using this plugin.
+[Click here to install]( https://github.com/Palakis/obs-websocket/releases/latest) (Choose the "Windows Installer" version at the bottom)

+2. After installing, enable from inside OBS: `Tools -> WebSockets Server Setting` 2b. **IMPORTANT:** The latest versions of OBS Websocket requires setting a password.
+Please set one in the same place stated above.
+[You can keep the port as is]

+3. For instant replay to work, you must check the **Enable Replay Buffer** from `File->Settings->Output->Recording`
+3b.
+To have the Instant Replay show automatically on your Stream, create a new `Media Source` in OBS.
+Then on the Stream Deck enable `"Auto Replay"` and input the name of that new source in the relevant setting (along with the other required fields).

+4. After  following the steps above, drag one of the OBS Tools actions on to your Stream Deck and follow the setup wizard's instructions.
+(You'll need the port and password set in step 2)

 ## Features:
 - `Smart Scene Switcher`  - Easily switch scenes between Preview/Studio (if enabled)  and Live modes.
   - Shows a border on the scene indicating if it's in preview or live